Frequently Asked Questions

 Students will able to complete the degree in 24 months.
 New cohorts are admitted once a year in August and are scheduled to graduate 24 months later.

-4. Who would be the likely candidate for this graduate program?
+4. Who would be the likely candidates for this graduate program?

-The ideal candidate would be the mid-level careerist who has worked for at least 5 years and needs the additional educational preparation for career advancement or to improve leadership capabilities.
+Ideal applicants would be mid-level careerists who have worked for at least 5 years and needs additional educational preparation for career advancement or to improve leadership capabilities.
 Also, physicians, nurses, and other clinicians who are interested in advancing their careers in leadership positions within their medical staff structures, the new accountable care organizations (ACOs), and other responses to the integration of clinical and administrative duties to respond to reform initiatives.

 - Demonstrated leadership potential (as indicated through the applicant’s statement of purpose, letters of recommendation, and employment verification);

-- Have a minimum of five years of full time work experience within the healthcare field reflecting increasing responsibilities; and
+- Have at least five years of full time work experience within the healthcare field reflecting increasing responsibilities; and

 - Maintained no less than a cumulative 3.0 GPA in their bachelor’s degree and not less than a cumulative 3.0 GPA in the final (junior and senior level courses) 60 hours of their bachelor’s degree from an accredited institution recognized by Texas A&M University.